ibm-cloud-docs/account/context-restrictions-create.md

 ## Before you begin
 {: #context-prereq}

-To set up context-based restrictions, you must be the account owner or have an access policy with the administrator role on all account management services.
-For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).
+To complete rule actions, you must be assigned an IAM policy on the target service.
+To complete network zone actions, you must be assigned an IAM policy on the context-based restrictions service.

 ## Creating network zones
 {: #network-zones-create}